muscak/Master-Machine-Learning-Algorithms/Nonlinear-Algorithms/Support-Vector-Machines/README.md

 ## 3. Kernels

 In order to make the mathematics possible, Support Vector Machines use something called Kernel Functions to systematically find Support Vector Classifiers in higher dimensions [2].
+The kernel defines the similarity or a distance measure between new data and the support vectors [1].

 ### 3.1.
 Linear Kernel SVM
+The dot product is the similarity measure used for linear kernel because the distance is a linear combination of the inputs.

 $$K(x, x_i) = \sum(x \times x_i)$$

 ### 3.2.
 Polynomial Kernel SVM
+Another kernel method is polynomial one which allows for curved lines in the input space.
+If $d=1$, this is the same as linear kernel.

 $$K(x, x_i) = 1 + \sum(x \times x_i)^d$$

 ### 3.3.
 Radial Kernel SVM
+The radial kernel is very local and can create complex regions within the feature space, like closed polygons in a two-dimensional space.

 $$K(x, x_i) = e^{-\gamma \times \sum(x - x_i)^2}$$

 In the below image, you can see the comparison of the different kernels using the Iris dataset.